rcantore/py_covid19/README.md

 ### Usage

 Append the country name (in English) you wish to monitor.
-If no name is provided 'Argentina' is used as default
+If no name is provided 'Argentina' is used as default.

 Example
 ```
 python3 covidtracker.py Germany
 ```

+### Dependencies

 Please check your python installation

-### Dependencies

 ```
 Python 3